UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 DSL utilizes existing telephone wires to transmit digital data and voice calls simultaneously on separate frequencies.

-Your physical distance from the provider’s central hub significantly impacts your service quality, so homes located closer to this facility generally enjoy much faster and more reliable connections.
+💡 Pro Tip: Your physical distance from the provider’s central hub significantly impacts your overall service quality.
+Homes located physically closer to the main distribution facility generally enjoy much faster and more reliable connections.

 Chart shows DSL download speed is much faster than upload, with download typically 1-100 Mbps.